Trust is harder than it used to be.

 Why Trust Feels Unsafe

-Over time those experiences begin to shape how trust feels.
+Over time those experiences shape how trust feels.
 What once seemed like guidance can start to feel like control.
 What once felt like trust can begin to feel like vulnerability.

 Trust Breaks Down